Wimmics/olivaw/docs/custom-tests.md

 # Non-standard ShaCL features

-In order to go as far a developper wants into the expressivity and test as far as they want, it is important to know the limitations of ShaCL and propose solutions.
+In order to develop a proper custom test, it is important to know the limitations of ShaCL and keep in mind some workarounds that are told in this section.

 There are 2 limitations related to the use of ShaCL:
 * ShaCL expressivity limitations
 * ShaCL targetting limitations

+*About the expressivity problem:*

+It is not possible to express some constraints that can be expressed in SparQL (example: express the detection of cycle of `rdfs:subClassOf` properties)

+*About the targetting problem:*

-ShaCL has a limited  expressivity due to its basic use case, which was the validation of a __dataset__ given a __vocabulary that is already known__.
+ShaCL has a limited targetting due to its basic use case, which was the validation of a __dataset__ given a __vocabulary that is already known__. in our case, the terms that are going to be implemented during the development process to come are not known in advance.

-Given this use case:
-* it is not possible to express some constraints that can be expressed in SparQL
-    * example: express the detection of cycle of `rdfs:subClassOf` properties
-* it becomes difficult for a developper to express a test that cannot target a node or a class, because the vocabulary itself is under development

-In order to tackle this problem, it is possible to take advantage of the engine runnning these tests, [CORESE](https://project.inria.fr/corese/) use all the non standard features that are documented in the [CORESE SHACL documentation](https://files.inria.fr/corese/doc/shacl.html).
+In order to tackle these problems, it is possible to take advantage of the engine runnning these tests, [CORESE](https://project.inria.fr/corese/) use all the non standard features that are documented in the [CORESE SHACL documentation](https://files.inria.fr/corese/doc/shacl.html).

 Here there are 2 features that solve these issues.
 * The implementation of Corese version of the non standard ShaCL-SparQL which can add all the expressivity that SparQL can have